-The peroneus brevis is a little more difficult to feel, because it is covered by the longus.
+The peroneus brevis is a little bit more difficult to feel, because it is covered by the peroneus longus.
 But with some patience and practice you will succeed.

 If not, this is no problem, because you can massage the muscle without feeling it.
 You just need to know where to massage.

 The peroneus tertius is relatively easy to palpate.
-Before you feel the muscle, however, you must first feel your malleolar fork.
+However, before you feel the muscle, you need to palpate your malleolar fork.

 To feel the muscle, proceed as follows:

-Many techniques, positions and devices are available for the self-massage of this muscle.
+Many techniques, positions and massagers are possible for the self-massage of this muscle group.

 On this page, I will show you how to massage these muscles with your hands.
 As techniques, I apply the precise massage strokes as well as the pressure-motion technique.